 Her career retrospective entitled, index at the Portland Museum of Art was nationally featured and/or reviewed in Hyperallergic, The New York Times, The Boston Globe, American Photo Magazine, Downeast Magazine, and numerous regional publications throughout New England.

 Marasco has mounted 25 solo shows including at: Houston Center for Photography; Universite de Bretagne Occidentale, Brest, France; 3 solo shows at the Sarah Morthland Gallery, NYC; Meredith Ward NYC; and The Farnsworth Museum of Art, among others.
 She has participated in sixty-seven (67) group shows.

-Her photographs are included in public collections of distinction including at: The Fogg Museum at Harvard University; Fidelity Investments Corporate Art Collection; The Davis Museum and Cultural Center at Wellesley College; The New York Public Library Photography Collection; The Portland Museum of Art; The Bowdoin College Museum of Art; the Museum of American History, Smithsonian Institution, and the Library of Congress among others.
-She has lectured about her work at Harvard University, Parsons School of Design, the Center for Photography at Woodstock, Bowdoin College, and many other colleges and museums across the country.
-Marasco has a B.F.A. from Syracuse University and a M.F.A. from the Visual Studies Workshop, in Rochester, New York, where she studied with Nathan and Joan Lyons.
+Her photographs are included in public collections of distinction including at: The Fogg Museum at Harvard University; Fidelity Investments Corporate Art Collection; The Davis Museum at Wellesley College; The New York Public Library Photography Collection; The Portland Museum of Art; The Bowdoin College Museum of Art; Colby College Museum of Art, and the Museum of American History, Smithsonian Institution, among many others.
+She has lectured about her work at sixty-five (65) venues including: Harvard University, Parsons School of Design, Peabody Essex Museum, the Center for Photography at Woodstock, the Houston Center for Photography, and numerous colleges and museums across the country.

+Rose Marasco has a B.F.A. from Syracuse University & an M.F.A. from the Visual Studies Workshop in Rochester, New York where she studied with Nathan and Joan Lyons.